Updated: 07/17/18 | July 17th, 2018

 Coming home is easier now than it was that first time in 2008, but the road still beckons me after just a few days.
-I know it’s there that I will find kindred spirits who understand me and the adventure I sick.
+While I still get the post-travel blues, I know it’s there that I will find kindred spirits who understand me and the adventure I sick.
 It’s where I find like-minded people who broke out The Matrix.

 Returning home is hard, and few people address the reality that coming home is often an anticlimactic end to a life-changing experience.